dimitris-de/bdd-demo/README.md

-# BDD with Behave in Data Engineering
+# BDD with Behave

-Strengthening Acceptance Testing in Data Pipelines with Behave, AWS, GitLab, dbt, and Python
+**A Comprehensive Tutorial for Understanding and Integrating Behave into Your Projects**

 ---